jmpressjs/jmpress.js/src/docs/contribute.md

 ### Grunt

 We use the command line build tool: [grunt](https://github.com/cowboy/grunt).
 It requires Node.js.
-If you already have Node.js installed, navigate to your copy of jmpress.js and run the command: `npm link` to install any development dependencies.
+If you already have Node.js installed, navigate to your copy of jmpress.js and run the command: `npm install --dev` to install any development dependencies.
 It is recommended to install grunt globally with `npm install grunt -g`.

-Then navigate to your copy of jmpress.js and run the command: `grunt` to build.
+Then navigate to your copy of jmpress.js and run the command: `grunt` (windows: `grunt.cmd`) to build.
 You can also use the command `grunt watch` to continuously build jmpress.js as you edit.

 The output files will be located in the `dist/` folder.
 Additionally `docs/asserts` and `docs/index.html` are output files for the documentation.
 Please do not edit any file in this folders as they are automatically generated.
 You can delete them and they will be regenerated.